Voilett-Roze/asus/Calibre-OPDS-on-AsusWRT-Merlin-with-ENTWARE.md

 6) Lunch lighttpd.

 ## Will slow my router, my LAN, etc.?
-It's possibile.
-It depends by your hardware, weight of the library, how many users will access at same time, etc.
+It's possible.
+It depends on your hardware, weight of the library, how many users will access at the same time, etc.
-On my RT-AC68U I never encountered problem.
+On my RT-AC68U I have not encountered any problems.
-My target was to consult and download eBooks directly from my Kindle without have to use a PC.
+My target was to consult and download eBooks directly from my Kindle without having to use a PC.
 I got it.
 When I add o make high-management of ebook I use Calibre on NFS.

-If you need in COPS it's possible configure something about thumbnail generation and handling, to improve performance, listing, etc.
+If you need in COPS it's possible to configure something about thumbnail generation and handling, to improve performance, listing, etc.
 Adjust to your needs this lines in cops/config_local.php could improve performance.
-This are mine, they're a little CPU aggressive...configure on your needs!
+This is mine, they're a little CPU aggressive...configure on your needs!

 `    /*
      * Update Epub metadata before download